Collective unconscious: Archetypes

 In an early definition of the term, Jung writes: "Archetypes are typical modes of apprehension, and wherever we meet with uniform and regularly recurring modes of apprehension we are dealing with an archetype, no matter whether its mythological character is recognized or not."
 He traces the term back to Philo, Irenaeus, and the Corpus Hermeticum, which associate archetypes with divinity and the creation of the world, and notes the close relationship of Platonic ideas.

 These archetypes dwell in a world beyond the chronology of a human lifespan, developing on an evolutionary timescale.
 Regarding the animus and anima, the male principle within the woman and the female principle within the man, Jung writes:

 Jung also described archetypes as imprints of momentous or frequently recurring situations in the lengthy human past.

 A complete list of archetypes cannot be made, nor can differences between archetypes be absolutely delineated.
 For example, the Eagle is a common archetype that may have a multiplicity of interpretations.
 It could mean the soul leaving the mortal body and connecting with the heavenly spheres, or it may mean that someone is sexually impotent, in that they have had their spiritual ego body engaged.
-In spite of this difficulty Jungian analyst June Singer suggests a partial list of well-studied archetypes, listed in pairs of opposites:
+In spite of this difficulty, Jungian analyst June Singer suggests a partial list of well-studied archetypes, listed in pairs of opposites:

-Jung made reference to contents of this category of the unconscious psyche as being similar to Levy-Bruhl's use of collective representations or "représentations collectives", Mythological "motifs", Hubert and Mauss's "categories of the imagination", and Adolf Bastian's "primordial thoughts".
+Jung made reference to contents of this category of the unconscious psyche as being similar to Levy-Bruhl's use of "collective representations", Hubert and Mauss's "categories of the imagination", and Adolf Bastian's "primordial thoughts".
 He also called archetypes "dominants" because of their profound influence on mental life.